noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

 - hash: the output of a one-way encryption algorithm that makes it easy to generate a unique fingerprint for a set of input data (really difficult to take the output and revert it to the input data)
+  - should be quick to calculate (but not too quick)
+  - bcrypt: allows you to add extra iterations to the hashing function to make it strong and more time-consuming
+- salting hashes: i.e. adding an element of randomness to the hashing algorithm so the input data doesnt solely determine the output hash
+  - protects you against rainbow tables
+- rainbow tables: commonly usd passwords that have been put through a known hashing algorithm
+  - matching hashes against precalculated values yield a very good return for an attacker
 - cookie: small pieces of text passed back n forth between clients & servers in HTTP headers
 - exploit: a piece of code that illustrates how to take advantage of a secuirty flaw
 - 0 day: type of exploit that has be publicized for less than a day/not publicized at all